-Company recorded a reclamation expense estimate of \$3,536,448 during Q3-2018.
+The loss in Q3-2018 includes exploration costs as the Company commenced its drill program during this period.
+As well, the Company recorded a reclamation expense estimate of \$3,536,448 during Q3-2018.
 This quarter also includes a full quarter of corporate costs.
 Net loss during Q4-2018 includes a flow-through share premium recovery of \$799,683, an adjustment to stock-based compensation expense, and a reduction of \$1,044,979 to exploration and evaluation expenditures as a result of the tax credit receivable recorded during the quarter.
-Net loss during Q1-2019 includes drilling and assaying costs as the Company completed its 2018 drill program as well as \$594,000 in stock-based compensation expense, offset by a flow-through share premium recovery of \$877,938.
-During Q2-2019, costs increased by approximately \$2,500,000 from Q1-2019 as a result of the acquisition of the Troilus North property from Emgold.
+Net loss during Q2-2019 includes drilling and assaying costs as the Company completed its 2018 drill program as well as \$594,000 in stock-based compensation expense, offset by a flow-through share premium recovery of \$877,938.
+During Q2-2019, costs increased by approximately \$2,500,000 from Q2-2019 as a result of the acquisition of the Troilus North property from Emgold.
 Costs in Q3- and Q4-2019 include the 2019 drill program costs.
-Net loss decreased in Q1-2020 with no drilling.
+Net loss decreased in Q1-2020 with no drilling, however increased in Q2-2020 with the commencement of drilling in the Southwest Zone.